-- criteria.
-Information and registration for the PPST can be obtained from the University Testing and Evaluation Service and the Office of Professional Education. - 2.
-Interview for Admission to Professional Education.
-All candidates for full admission to undergraduate Professional Education must satisfactorily complete a formal interview with designated OSU Professional Education faculty.
-The program interview policy form and guidelines may be obtained from the Office of Student Academic Services located in 325 Willard.
-Professional Education interviews are generally scheduled during the first early laboratory and clinical experience. - 3.
-Orientation to Professional Education Course and Laboratory and Clinical Experiences.
+- 1. Orientation to Professional Education Course and Laboratory and Clinical Experiences.
 An appropriate orientation to Professional Education course must be completed with a grade of "C" or better.
-One semester credit hour of early laboratory and clinical experiences must be completed with a grade of "C" or better or grade of "P." - Oklahoma General Education Test (OGET).
-Students must receive a passing score on the OGET prior to admission to Professional Education. - 5.
-Minimum Overall Cumulative GPA of 2.50.
-A minimum overall cumulative GPA of 2.50 must be earned, based on no fewer than 40 credit hours of courses to include lower-division general education requirements as specified in the student's program.
+One semester credit hour of early laboratory and clinical experiences must be completed with a grade of "C" or better or grade of "P." - 2.
+Oklahoma General Education Test (OGET).
+Students must receive a passing score on the OGET prior to admission to Professional Education.